HISTORY OF PASCO COUNTY

 Linda Vista had a lunch counter and a large sitting room for community events.
 Outside were gas pumps.

 Travelers proceeding south on Fort King Road from LeHeup Hill will pass the historic sites of the Freedtown and Earnestville communities.
-[Note: The name Freedtown is possibly a modern name for this community. -jm]
+[Note: the name “Freedtown” probably did not exist historically. -jm]

 On the south side of Lake Pasadena, near Bozeman Road, is the site of Earnestville.
 It was settled about 1875 when Elijah Embree Earnest and wife Virginia opened a store on Lake Buddy.
 The freezes of 1894 and 1895 hit the community hard, and its post office closed in 1899.